Shrimp Enchiladas Recipe

 In many Mexican style recipes, I like to use the Mexican blend shredded cheese.
 Super easy, already shredded, and adds some great additional flavor.

 Shrimp can be expensive, so I keep an eye out for sales and buy extra to stash in the freezer.
-Especially if it is Zaycon shrimp!
-(Read this update about Zaycon Fresh Closing, https://fabulesslyfrugal.com/zaycon-fresh-closed-for-business/#.W1O2mOgvzrc) I love their Wild Argentine Red Shrimp!
-The tender and mildly sweet shrimp really are awesome in these enchiladas.
+Wild Argentine Red Shrimp is a great choice… tender and mildly sweet, this type of shrimp is really awesome in these enchiladas.
+But whatever you find on sale should work great!

 By the way, I’m sure it is still delicious if you sub shredded chicken for the shrimp, but just not quite as much so. 😉